odinuv/web/articles/programming/git.md

 - some global config files (ideally customised for different environments)

 ## What does not belong to repository?
-- private config files (they would interfere with other programmers' environment)
+- private config files (they would interfere with other programmers' environment and they can contain secret passwords which is not responsible when you use public repository)
 - large binary files (you can build your application from the sources)
 - large data files (you can include small examples)
 - log files